Other contact information

 You can help manage your electricity costs by shifting your usage to lower price periods when possible.
 There are three TOU periods:

-Off-peak: When demand for electricity is lowest.
+Off-peak: When demand for electricity is lowest, typically 7pm - 7am on weekdays and during weekends and holidays.
 This price applies in the evenings on weekdays and all day on weekends.
 Ontario households use most of their electricity—nearly two thirds of it—during off-peak hours.

-Mid-peak: When demand for electricity is moderate.
+Mid-peak: When demand for electricity is moderate, typically weekdays from 11am - 5pm.
 These periods are during the daytime, but not the busiest times of day.

-On-peak: When demand for electricity is generally higher.
+On-peak: When demand for electricity is generally higher, typically weekdays from 7am - 11am and 5pm - 7pm.
 These are the busier times of day - generally when people are cooking, starting up their computers and running heaters or air conditioners.